AdamGee99/big_data_bowl_2026_prediction/README.md

 </p>

 ## Key Lessons
 - Defense harder to predict than offense.
-Offense almost always go straight ball landing point but defense may be guarding other players.
+Offense almost always goes straight to the ball but defense may be guarding other players.
 - Predominantly important features were kinematics, especially in speed, acceleration models.
-Then ball landing point features, then various time features.
-Surprisingly, the player-player features did not seem to help much.
+Then ball features, then various time features.
+Surprisingly, player-player features did not seem to help much.
 - Parallelizing CV over fold and plays was crucial for efficient training and tuning.
-- Creating basic helper functions like calculating direction differences made my life so much easier.
+- Creating basic helper functions like calculating direction differences made life so much easier.
 - Probably spent too much time on feature engineering, should have prioritized model architecture a bit more.

 ## Future Improvements
 - Implement a deep learning approach with CNNs.
 - Ensemble with other models (XGBoost, Light GBM, CNNs, ...).
+- Data augmentation, like rotating plays around an axis, can help increase training set size.